oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * Added security considerations for unconstrained authorization grants.
 * Updated some contributors' affiliation and contact information
 * Fix some toolchain complaints and other nitpicks
+* Move Mr. Parecki from acknowledgements to contributors in acknowledgement of his contributions

 -04